 A particularly innovative technology for the fragmentation of materials is the so-called electro-hydraulic fragmentation by means of shock wave technology.
 Here, the material to be shredded is placed in a reactor in a liquid medium (e.g. water).
 An electrical discharge generates shock waves which propagate in the reactor with the aid of the liquid and thus cause the material to be separated along phase boundaries.
-These short but violent mechanical shocks attack weak points in the material: The separation takes place at macroscopic joints or at microscopic bounderies .
+These short but violent mechanical shocks attack weak points in the material: The separation takes place at macroscopic joints or at microscopic bounderies.
 In the Fraunhofer IWKS pilot plant, an EHF system is in operation on a pilot scale.

-Here, tests are carried out with your material in the EHF plant and the process parameters are optimised for your material.
-The test results are evaluated in detail and the starting and final materials physically and chemically analyzed.
+Here, tests are carried out with your material in the EHF plant and the process parameters are optimized for your material.
+The test results are evaluated in detail and the starting and final materials physically and chemically analy-

-In the end, the respective process is considered to be economical according to customer requirements and can thus be scaled up to industrial standards.
+In the end, the respective process is considered to be

-Picture: 18650 batteries as they are used in electric cars before and after the electro-hydraulic fragmentation
+Image: 18650 batteries as they are used in electric cars before and after the electro-hydraulic fragmentation